twistlock/docs/api/descriptions/policies/firewall_app_serverless_put.md

-Updates an existing list of application firewall (CNAF) policies for serverless functions situated in WAAS.
+Updates the WAAS policy for serverless functions.

 To invoke this endpoint in the Console UI: